 Eucalyptus radiata Essential Oil is popular in Aromatherapy as its more gentle eucalyptol note fares better with small children and the elderly as a decongestant than many of the stronger species in the Eucalyptus/myrtaceae families.

-The fresh, clean aroma of Eucalyptus radiata works well in a vaporiser having milder eucalyptus/peppermint notes with a lower cineole content of around 65% which is more comfortable for animals than the stronger eucalyptus with higher volumes of cineole which can reach 95%.
+The fresh cineolic, aroma of Eucalyptus radiata works well in a vaporiser having milder eucalyptus/peppermint notes with a lower cineole content of around 65% which is more comfortable for animals than the stronger eucalyptus with higher volumes of cineole which can reach up to 95%.

 Eucalyptus radiata blends well with other essential oils and can be a pleasant additive to a massage oil if considering an enlightenment and an uplifting experience in the process.